hrideshmg/Operation-Pixel-Merge/README.md

 Create a script using OpenCV and Pillow, utilizing some clever image recognition and manipulation techniques to stitch together these fragmented parts to reveal the secret message!

 ## Overview
-The assets folder on this repository has a bunch of images, each of dimensions 512x512 pixels.
-They are composed of a white background with a **singular** coloured dot on them.
+The assets folder in this repository has a bunch of images, each of dimensions 512x512 pixels.
+Each one is composed of a white background with a **singular** coloured dot on it.
 The images are named with a number indicating their order in the sequence.

 There are also few images which are completely white, the importance of these will be discussed further down.